Assassination of Waruhiu

-On 7 October 1952, 'Chief Waruhiu (a senior tribal chief of the Kikuyu people) on 7 October 1952 was murdered near Gachie, seven miles from Nairobi.
+On 7 October 1952, 'Chief Waruhiu (a senior tribal chief of the Kikuyu people) was murdered near Gachie, seven miles from Nairobi.

 Waruhiu was a notable loyalist to the British administration in Kenya.
 He had grown up in poverty in a family of tenant farmers, and had survived the 1899 famine in Kenya with the help of the Gospel Missionary Society (GMS), an American Baptist society which had a mission in Kambui.
 Baptised by the Rev Willian Knapp (a Baptist minister born in Connecticut) in 1913, Waruhiu was a devout Christian (for instance refusing to eat meat slaughtered in accordance with Kikuyu custom) and became increasingly prominent in his locality.
 By 1922, he had been appointed as chief of the Ruiru location, a role in which he remained until his death.
 He concurrently acted as chief of the Githunguri division from 1930, and as chief of the Kiambu district from 1951 (in each case also until his death).
 Waruhiu was highly thought of by the colonial administration; in 1927 he was described by the British District Commissioner as "probably the most reliable official headman I have, as regards carrying out his duties", whilst another Commissioner noted in 1943 that Waruhiu was "serious-minded and sound in his ideas [...] executively outstandingly efficient".
 Waruhiu received a number of awards for his service, ultimately including the MBE, and was considered thoroughly loyal to the British authorities.